LimePoint/opschain/docs/operations/rootless_install.md

 docker-compose down
 ```

-Then the steps from the [Setting up OpsChain as a Service](service_setup.md) guide can be followed to setup the OpsChain systemd service.
+Then the steps from the [setting up OpsChain as a service](service_setup.md) guide can be followed to setup the OpsChain systemd service.

-The steps from the [Run Services on Boot as Non-Root Users](service_setup.md#additional-configuration-for-rhel-7) guide need to be run if running on RHEL version 7 (or equivalent).
+The steps from the [run services on boot as non-root users](service_setup.md#additional-configuration-for-rhel-7) guide need to be run if running on RHEL version 7 (or equivalent).

-## File Ownership
+## File ownership

 Using rootless Docker means that some of the files under the `opschain_data` directory will be owned by one of the subuids/subgids of the non-root user (e.g. `opschain`).